Proteusiq/saa/README.md

 }
 ```

 The major task is on time logic.
-In Swahili, 7 AM is the first hour in the morning, while 7 PM is the first hour in the evenning (jioni).
-6 AM is the 12th hour in the morning ( asubuhi), while 6 PM is the 12th hour in the evenning.
+In Swahili, 7 AM is the first hour in the morning (asubuhi), while 7 PM is the first hour in the evenning (jioni).
+6 AM is the 12th hour in the morning ( asubuhi), while 6 PM is the 12th hour in the evenning(jioni).

 ```
 """